 All new staff undergo an induction programme, where they become familiar with policies and procedures relating to safeguarding and welfare issues, such as health and safety, first aid, bullying and child protection.
 All TLG staff receive refresher training in safeguarding annually.

-Each TLG Centre has a child protection policy and procedures in place that are in accordance with locally agreed inter-agency procedures.
+Each TLG school has a child protection policy and procedures in place that are in accordance with locally agreed inter-agency procedures.
 This includes having a Designated Officer who is specially trained to deal with child protection concerns and liaise with other agencies as necessary.

 The Child Protection Policy outlines the action staff should take if they are concerned that a child or young person is suffering significant harm or is likely to do so, and the action that should be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.

 TLG has a policy for dealing with allegations of abuse made against staff or volunteers.
 These procedures comply with the Government’s statutory guidance and locally agreed inter-agency guidance.
-Details of how to make a complaint can be found in the TLG Centre’s Client Complaints Procedure, which you can find here.
+Details of how to make a complaint can be found in the TLG School's Client Complaints Procedure, which you can find here.

 TLG’s policies and procedures relating to Safeguarding and welfare are reviewed and updated at least annually and are available at the bottom of this page or upon request from any member of TLG staff.

-At TLG, we work to provide high quality guidance for pupils and their families in relation to the dangers of the online digital world.
+At TLG, we work to provide high quality guidance for students and their families in relation to the dangers of the online digital world.
 We also provide guidance and support to help stay safe and avoid these risks and dangers.

 Alternatively, you can report a concern here and a member of staff will get back to you.